-10 Healthy Habits that Improve Gut Health
+10 Easy Ways to Improve Gut Health

 At any given moment, there are trillions of bacteria living in your gut.
 Known as a “microbiome,” this culture of microscopic organisms is essential to gut health, playing a role in everything from the digestion of food to the regulation of metabolism.
 What’s more, research suggests the condition of your microbiome can also impact your mood and your ability to fend of illness.